Keyboard shortcuts

 Linear-Time Sorting and Selection

 In Chapter 4 we proved a lower bound: every comparison-based sorting algorithm must make comparisons in the worst case.
 The efficient algorithms of Chapter 5 — merge sort, quicksort, heapsort — all meet this bound, and none can beat it.
 But what if we are willing to go beyond pairwise comparisons?
-If we know something about the structure of the keys — for instance, that they are integers in a bounded range — we can exploit that structure to sort in linear time.
+If we know something about the structure of the values — for instance, that they are integers in a bounded range — then it turns out that we can exploit that structure to sort in linear time.
 In this chapter we study three such algorithms: counting sort, radix sort, and bucket sort.
 We also turn to a related problem — selection — and present two algorithms that find the th smallest element in time without sorting: randomized quickselect and the deterministic median-of-medians algorithm.

 Breaking the comparison lower bound

 The lower bound from Chapter 4 applies to comparison-based sorting: algorithms that learn about the input only by comparing pairs of elements.
-The decision-tree argument shows that any comparison-based algorithm must traverse a binary tree of height at least , because there are possible permutations and each leaf of the decision tree corresponds to one permutation.
+The decision-tree argument shows that any comparison-based algorithm must traverse a binary tree of height of at least , because there are possible permutations and each leaf of the decision tree corresponds to one permutation.

 Counting sort